 Finding the Right Car Detailer

-Maybe you were born to run.
-But born to detail?
-Forget it.
-Tramps like us need a pro.
-For less than $200, a detailing shop can transform your ride, inside and out, leaving it looking used-car-lot new.
+Fear not: You can return to your yesteryear of vehicular luxury.
+For less than $250, a detailing shop can transform your ride, inside and out, leaving it looking used-car-lot new.

 You can also perform some quality checks on your own—

-- Since most detailing tasks are the same for every car, you can get a line on the quality of a shop’s work by asking to see other customers’ completed cars.
-If the other cars appear unsatisfactory, ask the shop what it can do to satisfy your expectations for your car.
-If your car is in particularly bad shape, ask the shop what problems it will and won’t be able to correct.
+- Since most detailing tasks are the same for every car, you can get an idea of the quality of a shop’s work by asking to see other customers’ detailed cars.
+If they look unsatisfactory, ask the shop what it can do to meet your expectations.
+If your car is in particularly bad shape, ask the shop what problems it can and can’t solve.

-- Take a look around the shop and assess its cleanliness and orderliness—a messy, unorganized facility may indicate that the shop does sloppy work.
+- Assess the shop’s cleanliness and orderliness—a messy, unorganized facility may indicate that it does sloppy work.

-- Ask whether the shop uses a three-step polishing process (polishing, buffing, and waxing) or the less effective one-step polishing process.
+- Ask whether the shop uses a three-step polishing process—polishing, buffing, and waxing—or the less effective one-step process.

 - Ask how quickly the shop can detail your car.
-A shop that takes only an hour or so to do the work likely isn’t providing the same service as shops that take half a day.
+A shop that takes only an hour or so probably isn’t providing the same service as shops that take half a day.

-- Ask the shop to show you proof that it carries current liability insurance to cover the cost of repairs if your car were damaged while in the shop.
+- Ask the shop to show you proof that it carries current liability insurance to cover the cost of repairs to your car if it’s damaged while in the shop.

 Because most shops will quote prices for basic detailing jobs over the phone, it’s easy to compare prices.
 For the shops listed on our Ratings Tables, we’ve done some shopping for you.
-Our mystery shoppers asked each shop for its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
-The price comparison scores on our Ratings Tables indicate how each shop compared to the average prices quoted for the same jobs.
-For instance, if one shop has a price comparison score of $120 while a second shop has a score of $100, it means the first shop’s quotes were 20 percent higher than the second shop’s.
+Our undercover shoppers asked each shop its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
+The price comparison scores on our Ratings Tables indicate how each shop’s prices compared to the average prices quoted for the same jobs.
+For instance, if one shop has a price comparison score of $120, while a second shop has a score of $100, it means the first shop’s quotes were 20 percent higher than the second shop’s.

 |Description of job||Low price||Average price||High price|